flbdx/maskuni/README.md

   A charset is a named variable describing a list of characters.
 Unless the --unicode option is used, only 8-bit characters are allowed.
   The name of a charset is a single character.
-It is reffered using '?' followed by its name (example : ?d).
+It is reffered using '?' followed by its name (example: ?d).
 A charset definition can refer to other named charsets.

   Built-in charsets: